Wyntuition/papyri/README.md

 # papyri

-Papyri is a tool to fetch and manage your personal data.
+Papyri is a tool to fetch and manage your data.

 ## Getting Started

-It is built using Micronaut, Java, Gradle and JavaScript.
+The API is a Micronaut, Java, and Gradle microservice, and the UI is a very stripped-down React app.

 1. Clone this repo.

 1. Install Java (_On Mac_: `brew install java`, _On Linux_: https://sdkman.io/install then `sdk install java`)

+### Starting the API

+1. `cd api`
 1. Build and run: `./gradlew build run`

 ## Deployment